-Collaborative co-creation of OER by teacher educators and teachers in south western Colombia: A Participatory Action Research study
+Collaborative co-creation of OER by teachers and teacher educators in Colombia

 - What kind of processes would support a community of teachers in actively engaging with the creation and adaptation of a contextual and collaborative OER model?

-- What enabling conditions would encourage a wider adoption by peers of the contextually created resources within the community?
+- What enabling conditions would encourage wider adoption by peers of contextually created resources within the community?

-- What new skills are needed to be built among teachers and teacher-educators to adopt a new learning culture?
+- What new skills needed among teachers and teacher educators to adopt a new learning culture?

-- How would local needs and contexts (local language, local culture, social issues, geographies, ecologies, needs, aspirations, priorities etc.) impact upon the universal (mostly defined through normative system of the global North) v/s local notions of ‘meaningfulness/quality’ of OER?
+- How would local needs and contexts (local language, local culture, social issues, geographies, ecologies, needs, aspirations, priorities, etc.) impact upon the universal (mostly defined through normative systems of the Global North) versus local notions of “meaningfulness/quality” of OER?